ZviRosenfeld/GeneticAlgorithmEngine/README.md

 - [BinaryVectorChromosomePopulationGenerator](/GeneticAlgorithm/Components/PopulationGenerators/BinaryVectorChromosomePopulationGenerator.cs): Generates binary chromosomes (chromosomes of type VectorChromosome\<bool>).
 - [AllElementsVectorChromosomePopulationGenerator\<T>](/GeneticAlgorithm/Components/PopulationGenerators/AllElementsVectorChromosomePopulationGenerator.cs): Generates a population of chromosomes of type VectorChromosome\<T> in which each chromosome contains every element exactly once (a list of the elements is provided in the constructor).
 (Available since 1.3.1)
 - [FromElementsVectorChromosomePopulationGenerator\<T>](/GeneticAlgorithm/Components/PopulationGenerators/FromElementsVectorChromosomePopulationGenerator.cs): Generates a population of chromosomes of type VectorChromosome\<T> in which each chromosome contains the element provided to it in its constructor.
 Unlike AllElementsVectorChromosomePopulationGenerator, not all the elements will appear in each vector.
 An argument provided in the constructor defines whether or not elements will be repeated.
 (Available since 1.3.3)

+### FitnessSharingChromosomeEvaluator

+[FitnessSharingChromosomeEvaluator](/GeneticAlgorithm/Components/ChromosomeEvaluators/FitnessSharingChromosomeEvaluator.cs) is an implementation of the [IChromosomeEvaluators](#ichromosomeevaluator) interface that implements fitness sharing (a technique to prevent premature conversion in which part of a chromosome's fitness depends on it's similarity to the rest of the population).

+The class expects three parameters
+- minDistance: Only distances smaller than minDistance will be considered when calculating the distance.
+- distanceScale: A parameter that defines how much influence sharing has.
+Higher = more sharing.
+- distanceCalculator: A function that calculates the distance between 2 chromosomes. *Note that the distance must be between 0 to 1 (not including)*.

+Please note that FitnessSharingChromosomeEvaluator expects to get an environment of type DefaultEnvironment, so don't set a different environment when using it.

+FitnessSharingChromosomeEvaluator is available since version 1.3.5.

 ### Example of Using Components